MumenJarrah/CloudLabs/lab1_guide.md

 util-linux                         July 2014                             SU(1)
 ```

-This prints the manual for the su command.
+This prints the manual for the date command.
 The manual usually does not fit on one screen.
 You have the following options:

-Press `<Enter>` to scroll one line down.
++ Press `<Enter>` to scroll one line down.
-Press `<Space>` to scroll one page of text down.
++ Press `<Space>` to scroll one page of text down.
-Press `<q>` to exit the manual.
++ Press `<q>` to exit the manual.

 ### 2. Running commands as a superuser